-At their own expense, employees may enroll in supplemental insurance programs for 2019-2020.
+At their own expense, employees may enroll in supplemental insurance programs for dental, supplemental life, disability, catastrophic illness, and long-term care.
 Premiums for these programs can be paid by payroll deduction.
-Employees should contact HR for more information.
+Employees should contact the benefits department for more information.